Fabio-Junio/Azure-Custom-RBAC-Stop-Start-VMs/README.md

 or Resource Group.
 "/subscriptions/0a91d1d7...xxx....xxx...87393/resourceGroups/rg-prd"

-Import this script through the RBAC custom role and then configure the users or groups that will have this role assigned.
+Import this script through the RBAC custom role in your Management Group or Subscription or Resource Group and then configure the users or groups that will have this role assigned.